Rep. Mondaire Jones Bio: In His Own Words – Video Exclusive, Platform, Policies

 REP. MONDAIRE JONES BIO: EARLY LIFE & EDUCATION

 Upon his graduation from the East Ramapo Central School District, Jones attended Stanford University for his bachelor’s degree.
-Afterwards, he earned his Juris Doctor from Harvard Law School.
+Afterward, he earned his Juris Doctor from Harvard Law School.

 REP. MONDAIRE JONES BIO: EARLY POLITICAL CAREER